-Most importantly, our reading of art 2, § 9 is not a strained one, but is true to the common understanding of the words contained in the Constitution, and the history of art 2, § 9.
+Most importantly, our reading of Article 2, § 9 is not a strained one but is true to the common understanding of the words contained in the Constitution and in the history of Article 2, § 9.
 As detailed earlier, the main purpose of the initiative was to provide the people with an avenue to force the Legislature to address a subject that the people felt needed to be addressed.
-Art 2, § 9 does that by requiring legislative action within 40 session days of the proposals' submission.
-Here, that was accomplished: the Legislature, in the words of delegate Kuhn, "took control" of both issues by adopting them in toto, and on a timely basis.
-Thus, the initiatives successfully forced the Legislature to act on the policies contained in the proposals.
-Then, in amending the proposals, the Legislature continued to address those issues with all the legislators' constituents' interests in mind.
-These circumstances show that this initiative process was not only consistent with the process contained in art 2, § 9, but was consistent with the purpose of the provision: to obtain legislative action on a subject matter of concern to the people (or at least eight percent of them).
+Article 2, § 9 does that by requiring legislative action within 40 session days of a proposal's submission.
+Here, that was accomplished: the Legislature, in the words of delegate Kuhn, "took control" of both issues by adopting them in toto and on a timely basis.
+Thus, the initiatives successfully forced the Legislature continued to address those issues with all the legislators' constituents' interests in mind.
+These circumstances show that this initiative process was not only consistent with the process contained in Article 2, § 9, but was consistent with the purpose of the provision: to obtain legislative action on a subject matter of concern to the people (or at least 8% of them).